-May is blessed with two bank holidays meaning you’ll need to take less time off work.
-The only issue is, your guests might also be making the most of them and have booked a holiday, thus not being able to make it.
+May benefits from with two bank holidays, meaning you’ll need to take less time off work.
+The only issue is, your guests might also be making the most of them, and have booked a holiday, thus not being able to make it to your big day.

 Reasons to have a June wedding

 With the longest day's of the year, it’s no surprise June is a popular month to get married – 12% of UK weddings take place in June.

 It doesn’t get dark until well into the evening, making June perfect for a marquee reception.
 The downside?
-It’ll be pricey, and many venues are booked up years in advance during June.
+It’ll be pricey, and many venues will be booked up years in advance for June weddings.

 Reasons to get married in July

 The height of summer, July is very popular with UK brides: a huge 14% of weddings take place this month, making it the second most popular month to get married in.

-The downside to July weddings is that your guests could end up with multiple invites for the same day, so be sure to get in there early with your invitations to avoid a clash.
+The downside to a July wedding is that your guests could end up with multiple invites for the same weekend, so be sure to get in there early with your invitations to avoid a clash.

 Reasons to get married in August

 August is officially the most popular month to get married in the UK: 18% of couples choose to tie the knot in this sun-filled month.

-With school holidays and balmy weather, it isn’t hard to see why… Most children have the entire month off of school, so inviting families is a doddle.
-And it goes without saying, you can bank on perfect weather.
+With school holidays and balmy weather, it's not hard to see why… Most children have the entire month off school, so inviting families is a doddle, ish.
+And it goes without saying, you can practically bank on perfect weather.

 The downside?
-August is peak season for venues, so you’ll be paying their highest price.
+August is peak season for UK wedding venues, so you’ll be paying the highest price.

 Reasons to get married in September